giori/GettingCleaningDataProject/README.md

 * 'test/X_test.txt': Test set.
 * 'test/y_test.txt': Test labels.

-The following files are also available for the train and test data.
+The following files were also available for the train and test data.

 * 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
 * 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
 Every row shows a 128 element vector.
 The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.